 The advancements in technology have led to the exchange of massive amounts of data that contain large volumes of structured and unstructured data, referred to as big data.
-Every industry is leveraging this big data for their own benefits.
-Big companies like Amazon and Starbucks use big data for the purpose of supply chain management, personalized recommendation systems and many more.
+Every industry is leveraging this big data for its own benefits.
+Big companies like Amazon and Starbucks use big data for the purpose of supply chain management, personalized recommendation systems, and many more.
 So, the insurance industry is no exception.

 Insurance companies work to protect us and help us in certain situations.
 They form a pool of money, taken from different clients which we also call policyholders.
 These companies guarantee us to give a sum of money when we require.
 The insurance industry, like any other industry, has also shifted towards digital platforms.
 So, the exchange of data over the internet allows the insurance companies to utilize the technology of big data.

-Also Read: Application of Big data in the sports industry
+Also Read - Application of Big data in the sports industry

 The insurance sector companies work to guarantee insurance contracts for uncertain situations.
 The industry comprises different players that operate in different spaces.
 The insurance industry works on a basic concept where one party, that we call an insurer, guarantees payment for uncertain future events.
 Meanwhile, the policyholder, also called the insured, pays a premium at fixed intervals to the insurer in exchange for that protection on that uncertain future occurrence.